jasonbeverage/cesium-particle-blog/index.md

 ```

-Each particle emitted from the particle system will live for a random number of seconds between the **minimumLife** and **maximumLife** properties of the particle system.
-For example, to make a particle system where the particles live between 5 and 10 seconds you can do:
+Each particle emitted will live for a random number of seconds between the **minimumLife** and **maximumLife** property values.
+For example, to make particles live between 5 and 10 seconds, use:
 ```
 particleSystem : {
     minimumLife: 5.0,